 Vitaliy Panych has made some bold moves over his lifetime: immigrating from Ukraine as a young child, earning his black belt in Brazilian Jiu Jitsu, taking up the mantle of protecting the largest collection of digital information assets in the country.
 Most recently, he accepted the 2022 Thomas M. Jarrett State Cybersecurity Leadership Award, which acknowledges his accomplishments in the cybersecurity field.
 The next week, he appeared on former Chief of OTech and Launch Government Sector Lead Davood Ghods’s government tech leadership podcast, Davood for Thought.

-The full podcast episode is available HERE, but we’ve got some exclusive bonus content from behind the scenes.
+The full podcast episode is available LISTEN TO IT HERE, but we’ve got some exclusive bonus content from behind the scenes.

 Something you may not know about Panych is that he started developing his cybersecurity career as a teenage entrepreneur, after a website he built on his hosting farm was compromised.
 He became “hyper-obsessed” (his word) with investigating why and how the hack happened, and how he could mitigate future risks.
 What drove his interest in public service?